cvoege/blog-staging/content/blog/listen-to-me-yap-on-better-offline.md

 ---
 {% raw %}

 My [last post](https://colton.dev/blog/curing-your-ai-10x-engineer-imposter-syndrome/) went more viral than I could have expected!
-I got a lot of emails from peopel saying how much they appreciated my thoughts on the subject.
+I got a lot of emails from people saying how much they appreciated my thoughts on the subject.
 I hope I made some people feel like they were not falling behind.

 Ed Zitron (host of [Better Offline](https://www.betteroffline.com/) and writer for [Where's Your Ed At](https://www.wheresyoured.at/)) invited me onto Better Offline to talk more about what AI is and isn't in coding.
 Pop over there to hear me yap more!